dualra1n/dualra1n/README.md

 - [Uckermark](https://github.com/Uckermark/dualra1n-loader) thank you so much for the amazing dualra1n loader app to jailbreak it.
 - Edward, my brother, for giving me a Hackintosh to test this on
 - [sasa](https://github.com/sasa8810) thank for improve the dfu timing on macos
+- [ElliesSurviving](https://github.com/ElliesSurviving) thank you for a little fix about pylzss
 - [Fatih](https://github.com/swayea) for helping with the readme, testing linux support and being a very good person.
 - [plooshi](https://github.com/plooshi) thank you so much for help to fix the home button issue.
 - [azaz0322](https://github.com/m00nl1ghts) thank you so much for the repo in the dualra1n.loader.